it-projects-llc/addons-dev/odoo_backup_sh_dropbox/README.rst

  Odoo-backup.sh Dropbox
 ========================

-The application allows managing database backups via Dropbox, without downloading and uploading an archive via a browser.
+The application allows making database backups to your Dropbox.

 Credits
 =======